CapsCode-Website/capscode/src/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/index.md

 ---

 Awesome!
 Now you become an expert in hiding the `ReactJS` code from the Production environment.
-I hope you have now a very clear idea that why the `ReactJS` codes are visible in browser and the basic reason behind them.
+I hope you have now a very clear idea that why the `ReactJS` codes are visible in the browser and the basic reason behind them.

 Thank you for reading this far.
-This is a brief introduction of **Hiding ReactJS code in Production Environment**.
+This is a brief introduction to **Hiding ReactJS code in the Production Environment**.

 If you find this article useful, share this article.
 Someone could find it useful too.
-If you find anything technically inaccurate please feel free to create a [issue](https://github.com/CapsCode-Website/blogfiles/issues).
+If you find anything technically inaccurate please feel free to create an [issue](https://github.com/CapsCode-Website/blogfiles/issues).

-Hope its a nice and informative read for you.
+Hope it's a nice and informative read for you.
 VISIT https://www.capscode.in/blog TO LEARN MORE...
 See you in my next Blog article, Take care!!